 - Bamboo Mat for rolling covered with cling foil

 - Place a Seaweed sheet on top of the Bamboo mat and add the cooked rice on top of that.
 Spread the rice well with your hands so that you have a good layer of that.
 The rice will be sticky so try to keep your hands always a bit wet with water.
 Add your favorite filling on top.
-We used in lenght cut Cucumber, Paprika and Carrot (for some crunch) pieces.
+We used in length cut Cucumber, Paprika and Carrot (for some crunch) pieces.

 - Time to roll it up!
 Take the bamboo mat ending as shown and roll it carefully and keep on pressing on the vegetable while rolling the seaweed.